akka/alpakka/docs/src/main/paradox/spring-web.md

 # Spring Web

-Spring 5.0 introduced compatibility with the [Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm) interfaces, that Lightbend co-lead with *Akka Streams* along with other library, such as Pivotal.
+Spring 5.0 introduced compatibility with [Reactive Streams](http://reactive-streams.org) , a library interoperability standardization effort co-lead by Lightbend (with Akka Streams) along with Kaazing, Netflix, Pivotal, Red Hat, Twitter and many others

 Thanks to adopting reactive streams, multiple libraries can now inter-op since the same interfaces are implemented by all these libraries.
 Akka Streams by-design, hides the raw reactive-streams types from end-users, since it allows for